-John Virga has been practicing in Sacramento for over four decades.
+John Virga has been practicing in Sacramento for over five decades.
 John was born and raised in Sacramento.
-His brother Michael J. Virga and his father-in-law William A. White were Sacramento Superior Court judges and his nephew Michael G. Virga currently sits on the same court.
+His brother Michael J. Virga, his father-in-law William A. White and his nephew Michael G. Virga were Sacramento Superior Court judges.
 He is a graduate of U.C.
 Berkeley and the University of Santa Clara Law.

 After spending the first four years of his career as a Sacramento County Deputy District Attorney, he left to start his own firm.
 Since that time, he has focused on criminal defense and personal injury.
 John has tried well over 100 trials including both civil and criminal trials.
 He is one of the few attorneys to prevail in the criminal defense of a death penalty case and to secure a multimillion-dollar civil award.
 He is the only lawyer to take the testimony of a United States President in a criminal case.
 John is a member of the American Board of Trial Advocates.

 While growing up in Sacramento, John was an active baseball player and is an inductee of the The La Salle Club Baseball Hall of Fame.
 Additionally, John managed multiple world championship boxers.